 Every time we verify an email, we will create a JWT that you can verify against when we notify your servers.
 This is our way of attesting that we verified a Data Subject to have access to an email inbox.

-When you submit identifiers using the New DSR API or during Identity Enrichment, we recommend that you also sign these identifiers so that you can be certain that your data silos only trust identifiers that your internal authentication service has verified.
+When you submit identifiers using the or during , we recommend that you also sign these identifiers so that you can be certain that your integrations only trust identifiers that your internal authentication service has verified.
 In fact, if you only use identifiers that your systems have signed, you don't have to trust Transcend at all.

 The core identifier is a unique user ID derived from authentication.
 This may be an email or any arbitrary user ID of the data subject.
 It must be:

 - Verifiable - It can be verified through an identity verification (authentication) flow.

 - Unique - It relates to only one data subject.